Pfeiffer Syndrome

 What causes Pfeiffer syndrome?

-This condition is caused by a change (“mutation”) in a gene that is part of a group of genes called the Fibroblast Growth Factor Receptor Genes (FGFR).
-Mutations in two FGFR genes have been found in individuals with Pfeiffer syndrome.
-The two genes are FGFR1 and FGFR2.
-Mutations in FGFR1 are usually found in the milder cases (Type 1) where as mutations in FGFR2 are found in persons with Types 2 and 3.
-Pfeiffer syndrome is inherited in an autosomal dominant pattern of inheritance therefore if a person has Pfeiffer syndrome, his/her offspring would have a 50 percent risk for also having Pfeiffer syndrome.
+Mutations in FGFR1 are usually found in the milder cases (Type 1) whereas mutations in FGFR2 are found in persons with Types 2 and 3.
+Pfeiffer syndrome is inherited in an autosomal dominant pattern of inheritance.
+Therefore, if a person has Pfeiffer syndrome, his/her offspring would have a 50 percent risk for also having Pfeiffer syndrome.

 Most individuals with Pfeiffer syndrome are the first cases in the family.
 This means that the parents of the affected child do not have Pfeiffer syndrome.
 If a child’s parents do not have Pfeiffer syndrome, the risk to their other pregnancies is low.

-What is the prognosis for children with Pfeiffer Syndrome??
+What is the prognosis for children with Pfeiffer Syndrome?

 With aggressive medical attention, the prognosis for most children with this condition is positive.
 Multiple surgeries and ongoing therapies are required for these children but most will ultimately, attend school, have friends, and most of all enjoy life.
 With close follow-up by a craniofacial team, most of these children can grow to be healthy adults.